-- One service credit month for each calendar month in which salary is received for 90 or more hours - One-half service credit month for any month in which salary is received for fewer than 90 but more than 70 hours, or - One-quarter service credit month for any month in which salary is received for fewer than 70 but more than zero hours.

-7. When will the new changes take place for newly hired public safety telecommunicators?
+- One service credit month for each calendar month in which salary is received for 90 or more hours - One-half service credit month for any month in which salary is received for fewer than 90 but more than 70 hours, or - One-quarter service credit month for any month in which salary is received for fewer than 70 but more than zero hours. - 6.
+When will the new changes take place for our newly hired eligible employees?

-Newly hired public safety telecommunicators who meet the eligibility requirements will become PSERS Plan 2 members beginning June 1, 2024.

-8. When will the new changes take place for current PERS Plan 2 and Plan 3 members?
-Existing public safety telecommunicators who meet the eligibility requirements and are participating in PERS Plan 2 or 3 on June 1, 2024, will be eligible to transfer to PSERS Plan 2 during the election period beginning June 1, 2024, and ending Sept.
-1, 2024.
+Newly hired employees who meet the eligibility requirements will become PSERS Plan 2 members beginning June 1, 2025. - 7.
+When will the new changes take place for current PERS Plan 2 and Plan 3 members?
+Existing members who meet the eligibility requirements and are participating in PERS Plan 2 or 3 on June 1, 2025, will be eligible to transfer to PSERS Plan 2 during the election period beginning June 1, 2025, and ending Sept.
+1, 2025. - 8.
+Will current PERS Plan 2 and Plan 3 members who meet the new eligibility requirements be mandated in PSERS membership during this window?